 When the liable party’s actions were extremely reckless, exemplary (punitive) damages may be awarded as a form of punishment for the defendant.
 In addition to punishment, these damages are designed to prevent similar types of behavior from occurring by others in the future.
 The amount of exemplary damages that can be awarded in the state of Texas is capped, as stated in Tex.
 Civ.
 Prac. & Rem.
 Code § 41.008(b).
 The figure cannot exceed the larger of $200,000 or two times the amount of economic damages plus an equal amount of non-economic damages up to a maximum of $750,000.

-Typically, any entities in the chain of distribution of contaminated food can be held liable in an E.coli lawsuit.
+E. Coli lawsuits fall under product liability law, which holds manufacturers, distributors, suppliers, retailers, and others who make products available to the public responsible for any harm their products cause.
+Therefore, typically, any entities in the chain of distribution of contaminated food can be held liable in an E. Coli lawsuit.
 Those parties can include:

 Once the source of the contamination is discovered, all parties involved after the fact can be named as a defendant.
 The most crucial task is proving they are at fault for your foodborne illness.